I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 Make sure you’ve set cookieDomain to auto in your tracker settings, and everything will be fine.
 By the way, Google Analytics offers this by default, so all is well if you copy-pasted your GA snippet from the Property settings.
 If you’re running GTM on your site, make sure you’ve also set cookieDomain to auto.

-11. Are all five UTM parameters required when tagging links?
+11. Are all five UTM codes required when tagging links?

 The utm_source, utm_medium, and utm_campaign parameters are strongly recommended to use but technically only the utm_source parameter is required.